Everyone wants to know how to invest to make the most money.

 What about real estate with leverageBut think about leverage here.
 If you are a normal person, you don't leverage your stock market investments.
 You buy a dollar of stocks with a dollar of money.
+Do you go down to the bank on the way to the stock market and borrow four dollars to match every one you're about to put down on IBM stock?
+Heck no!
 A normal person doesn't get all crazy with risk by buying options or doing hedging or otherwise leveraging your cash for a better stock market return.
 Because the stock market is pretty darned risky, and goes down often and far.
-There have been sixty year periods in the stock market with no inflation-adjusted increase in value.
+There have been sixty year periods in the stock market with no inflation-adjusted increase in value (look starting 1870s or 1880s to 1930 or 1940).
 It's not all that safe an investment.

-Whereas if you put down a dollar to buy real estate, you go to the bank on the way to the escrow office and get a loan for four dollars, and the asset you buy is worth five dollars, with 20% down and 80% mortgage.
+Whereas if you put down a dollar to buy real estate, you absolutely do go to the bank on the way to the escrow office and get a loan for four dollars, and the asset you buy is worth five dollars, with 20% down and 80% mortgage.
 This is the normal way to buy real estate.
-Because real estate is so much safer than stocks that banks are willing to help you to leverage your purchase by four times the money you are putting down, for terms like 15 and 30 years.
+In commercial real estate it's more like 40%-60%, but the point is the same.
+Shift WAAAAAYY over toward real estate.
+Real estate is so much safer than stocks that banks are willing to help you to leverage your purchase by two or four times the money you are putting down, for terms like 15 and 30 years.
 Imagine if banks would lend you four times your down payment to buy any random stock for a period of 30 years.
 Not imaginable.
 So you can see how amazing this difference is.

 ConclusionWhat this boils down to is this.
 If you have two investment dollars, you put one dollar into the stock market, and you put one plus four equals five dollars into the real estate market.
 And you will have a total of six dollars of ownership.